 There’s a mirror trick art in the lobby.
 I decided to give it a go and here’s fooling around at the lobby before checking-in

 Me and son fooling around

 Just us, being crazy before checking-in.

 Here’s our access card.
 Cute, don’t you think?

 Our room was a Sixers with Double Decker Bed.
-It was located at level 3 in Hotel On The Park.
+It was located at level 3 in Theme Park Hotel.
 Here’s a picture of the hallway.
 Again, I felt like Alice walking into a maze in Wonderland.

 The ‘Eat Me’ and ‘Drink Me’ machine spotted while walking to our room and I believe other floors has these too.
 These vending machine sells instant noodles, tidbits, drinks and the likes.

 A video of our room